 2021 and the future

 “As 2021 began, the whole industry wondered if we’d see a dip in the phenomenal demand that had continued to increase since May 2020.
 Now almost six months into 2021, demand continues to soar.
+Will we be calling this Avantek’s most successful year again in 12 months?

 “For Avantek this equates to double-digit increases year on year in Q1 2021, with installations booked well into 2022.